tdg5/reqless-core/README.md

 Configuration Options
 =====================
-The configuration should go in the key `ql:config`, and here are some of the configuration options that `qless` is meant to support:
+The configuration should go in the key `ql:config`, and here are some of the configuration options that `reqless` is meant to support:

 1. `heartbeat` (60) --
 	The default heartbeat in seconds for queues